schuttelaar/infinite-scroll-init/README.md

 ```

 ## Changes history

+#### TO DO
+ - Cache content in session storage, so after page reload data would still be available.
+This might pose an issue with synicing the data in case this page refresh is not accidentally to get the refreshed content list.
+To tackle it, an refresh indicator can be used to explisitly get the data from the API, not from cache.
+ - When caching is done, a `document.documentElement.scrollTop` can be used to auto scroll to the exact point the page was before refresh.
+ - `Jump to the top` indicator/button can be added in the corener as an option.
+ - Config option to skip adding scroll listener, and relay on load-more indicator hover callback to fetch/render the next segment.

 #### v4.1
  - Default value of `config.segment` is retrieved automatically from window's query-string using `config.segmentParam` as key.
 So in ideal case where `segmentParam` is handled through window query-string, the default case of `config.segment` should be sufficient.